Nathalie-Leenders/nathalie-leenders.github.io/content/posts/guidjavascriptinmodeldrivenapps/index.en.md

 But how?

 We started looking at different scripts online, which opened a call, had many different elements in it, but the function wasnt being recognised.
-Without having extensive knowledge of Javascript we couldt figure out at that time how to resolve it.
+Without having extensive knowledge of Javascript we couldnt figure out at that time how to resolve it.

-I tried to contact someone else, but of course with it being Thansgiving the following day I gave up for that particular time.
+I tried to contact someone else, but of course with it being Thanksgiving the following day I gave up for that particular time.

-The following day, a friend of mine came over, and I knew he was an experienced pro-coder, so I asked him, how's your Javascript?
+The following day, a friend of mine came over, and I knew he was an experienced pro-coder, so I asked him; "How's your Javascript?"

 We went through the script, and through a shorter version I had.
 We removed the call, simplified the code, and figured out where to put the function.

 Then we tested with just putting a simple word in our field to test if that worked.

-(Pro tip, use the logical name of your field, so for example Cr3ae_fieldname)
+(Pro tip, use the logical name of your field, so for example cr3ae_fieldname)

 Once that worked, we came up with this script: